-- 5.4.
-The Trustees are required to assess annually the extent to which the charges and transaction costs borne by members represent good value. - 5.5.
-Analysis was undertaken by the Trustees' professional advisers, Barnett Waddingham LLP, and the findings set out in a report dated October 2020.
-The Trustees considered the report and confirmed its value for members assessment at a meeting in December 2020. - 5.6.
+- 5.5.
+The Trustees are required to assess annually the extent to which the charges and transaction costs borne by members represent good value. - 5.6.
+Analysis was undertaken by the Trustees' professional advisers, Barnett Waddingham LLP, and the findings set out in a report dated November 2021.
+The Trustees considered the report and confirmed its value for members assessment at a meeting in December 2021.

+- 5.7.
 Recognising that low cost does not necessarily mean good value, the assessment considered whether the services for which members pay or share the costs are suitable for, relevant to and (likely to be) valued by members and whether performance of the services had been effective.
-Consideration was also made of the costs relative to other options available in the market. - 5.7.
-Various investment-related services for which members do not directly bear the costs are nevertheless inextricably linked to creating the environment under which investment returns are delivered, e.g. strategy, monitoring and the investment governance structure, so these were included in the assessment. - 5.8.
-Other services paid for by the PFA were excluded but nevertheless deliver value to members, e.g. the services of professional advisers and the operation of the Trustee Board, with a duty to act in the best interest of members.
+Consideration was also made of the costs relative to other options available in the market. - 5.8.
+Various investment-related services for which members do not directly bear the costs are nevertheless inextricably linked to creating the environment under which investment returns are delivered, e.g. strategy, monitoring and the investment governance structure, so these were included in the assessment. - 5.9.
+Other services paid for by the PFA were excluded but nevertheless deliver value to members, e.g. the services of professional advisers and the operation of the Trustee Board, with a duty to act in the best interest of members. - 5.10.

-- 5.9.
 In relation to the 2011 & Income Sections, the member-borne charges and transaction costs relate to investment services only.
-All other charges, including the costs of administration and communication services are met by the Scheme. - 5.10.
-The assessment considered: - 5.10.1. the investment strategy, e.g. the design of the defaults and range of alternative options - 5.10.2. the arrangements for monitoring the performance of the investment options and reviewing the investment strategy - 5.10.3. the investment governance arrangements - 5.11.
-The Trustees concluded that the Scheme's DC arrangements offer excellent value in relation to the charges and transaction costs borne by members. - 5.12.
-In reaching this conclusion, the Trustees recognised: - 5.12.1.
-Low cost does not necessarily mean better value - 5.12.2.
-In the 2020/21 Scheme year, the Trustees will be introducing new default investment strategies for the 2011 & Income Sections which have been constructed based on analysis of the Scheme's membership profile and likely at-retirement behaviour. - 5.12.3.
-The new default investment strategy for the 2011 Section will also see a significant reduction in the charges the majority of Scheme members will pay and will further improve the value experienced by members, particularly in relation to the wider UK DC market. - 5.12.4.
-A wide range of self-select funds are available to members - 5.12.5.
-Monitoring processes of the defaults and their underlying fund performance continue to remain in place. - 5.12.6.
+All other charges, including the costs of administration and communication services are met by the Scheme. - 5.11.
+The assessment considered: - 5.11.1. the investment strategy, e.g. the design of the defaults and range of alternative options - 5.11.2. the arrangements for monitoring the performance of the investment options and reviewing the investment strategy - 5.11.3. the investment governance arrangements - 5.12.
+The Trustees concluded that the Scheme's DC arrangements offer excellent value in relation to the charges and transaction costs borne by members. - 5.13.
+In reaching this conclusion, the Trustees recognised: - 5.13.1.
+Low cost does not necessarily mean better value - 5.13.2.
+A wide range of self-select funds are available to members - 5.13.3.
+Monitoring processes of the defaults and their underlying fund performance continue to remain in place. - 5.13.4.
 The Trustees have adopted a policy around Environmental, Social & Governance (ESG) issues and monitors how these are implemented with investment managers.